moleculerjs/database/docs/README.md

 ```

 ## Database/Server-based tenancy
 This mode uses different connection strings.
-It means every tenant has an individual database or server.
+It means that each tenant has its own database or server.

 ### Steps for configuration
-1. Define the `getAdapterByContext` method to generate adapter options for every tenant.
+1. Define the `getAdapterByContext` method to generate adapter options for each tenant.

 ### Example
 ```js